VenusProtocol/venus-protocol-documentation/oracles/chainlink.md

 ## Introduction

-This oracle fetchs prices of assets from Chainlink oracle.
+This oracle fetchs prices of assets from the Chainlink oracle.

 ## Solidity API